stylpe/tmphonepad/Readme.md

 The only controls (for now) are left and right, which moves the virtual gamepad's left stick.

 Status: Prototype v1, very bare bones proof of concept.
 Windows only, requires .Net 8 Runtime to run.
+Input delay is about 40-80 ms for my setup, but this should be possible to improve.

 ## Usage